pace1953/Constructor-Encapsulation/README.md

 "# JavaPractise"
 20250318
-deposit & withdraw (practising constructor and encapsulation)
+deposit & withdraw & check how much money you have (practising constructor and encapsulation)